strapi/documentation/docs/developer-docs/latest/plugins/graphql.md

 ##### Policies

-[Policies](/developer-docs/latest/development/backend-customization/policies.md) can be applied to a GraphQL resolver through the `resolversConfig.policies` key.
+[Policies](/developer-docs/latest/development/backend-customization/policies.md) can be applied to a GraphQL resolver through the `resolversConfig.[MyResolverName].policies` key.

-The `resolversConfig.policies` key is an array accepting a list of policies, each item in this list being either a reference to an already registered policy or an implementation that is passed directly (see [policies configuration documentation](/developer-docs/latest/development/backend-customization/routes.md#policies)).
+The `policies` key is an array accepting a list of policies, each item in this list being either a reference to an already registered policy or an implementation that is passed directly (see [policies configuration documentation](/developer-docs/latest/development/backend-customization/routes.md#policies)).
 <!-- TODO: remove this comment — the link won't work until merged with PR #450 -->

 Policies directly implemented in `resolversConfig` are functions that take a `context` object and the `strapi` instance as arguments.